bueltge/Documentation/readme.md

 ![Screenshot from the customizer](https://raw.github.com/bueltge/Documentation/master/inc/screenshot-1.png)

+or the see the [small video](https://vimeo.com/51533540) about the customizer on this theme.

 ## Installation
 ### Requirements
 * WordPress (also Multisite) version 3.4 and later (tested at 3.4, 3.5-alpha)